stefanatnullnet/dotfiles/README.md

 Installation
 ------------
 **Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
 Don’t blindly use my settings unless you know what that entails.
-Use at your own risk!
+Most of the aliases and methods should be pretty self-explanatory.
+Everything is grouped by category and either has self-explanatory code, a usage message, or a comment that explains what it does and why.
+If you see anything that is unclear feel free to clear it up by e.g. adding an extra comment and opening up a pull request.
+If you like some things but not others you can also cherry-pick the parts you like.

 Use Apprentice colors
 ---------------------